department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/update-prefilled-information.md

 ### How this pattern works

-#### Communicate information that cannot be edited
+#### Communicate whether or not users can update their prefilled information online

-This pattern communicates information that cannot be edited with:

-- **Uneditable prefilled information displayed in a gray card.** Display prefilled information that cannot be changed online (such as legal name, date of birth, and Social Security number) in a card component.
-This is often one of the first pages in a form.
+Here's how to communicate that users can't update certain information online:

+- **Omit the edit link in cards with non-editable information.**
-- **Directions for updating uneditable information displayed as text.** Add informational text under the card that has the bolded word “note” and directions to update this information offline.
+- **Include instructions for how to update uneditable information.** Under the card with the uneditable information, display a note starting with the bolded word “Note:” followed by directions to help users find out how to update this information by phone or another way.
+See the "content considerations" section for sample text.

-#### Communicate information that can be edited

-This pattern communicates information that can be edited with:
+Here's how to communicate that users can update certain information online:

-- **Editable prefilled information displayed in a white card with an edit link.** Display prefilled information in a card component with a link to edit the information.
+- **Display editable prefilled information in a card with an edit link.** Display prefilled information in a card component with a link to edit the information.
 This information may include contact information, such as phone, email, or mailing address.

-#### Communicate where changes will save
+#### Communicate that changes will also save to VA.gov profile — or let users choose whether to save to profile

-- **In most cases, save changes to the VA.gov profile.** In [user research](https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/products/authenticated-patterns/Design%20and%20Research/2024-09%20Research%20Initiative%202%20-%20Update%20Prefill), most users indicated that they want changes they make to their information to update the information stored on their VA.gov profile.
+- **In most cases, tell users that we'll automatically save changes to their VA.gov profile.** In [user research](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/authenticated-patterns/Design-and-research/2024-07-Research-Initiative-One-Prefill/Prefill%20Research%20Report%2009_2024.md), most users indicated that they want changes they make to their information to update their VA.gov profile.
 On the edit page, display an informational alert informing users that these changes will impact their profile information.

-#### Where needed, give users the choice of where to save

-- **In some cases, users want to choose where to save their information.** This is especially relevant for information that may change over time, like mailing address.
-This might be especially relevant in cases where forms or prescriptions will be sent to users within the coming days or weeks.
-In this case, on the edit page, do not display the informational alert informing them where their changes will save.
-Instead, display a required radio button below the fields asking them if they also want to update this information in their VA.gov profile.
+- **In certain cases, let users choose where to save their information.** Consider using this variation for information that may change frequently.
+For example, when reordering medical supplies, users may want to provide a temporary mailing address.
+But they may not want this temporary mailing address to save to their VA.gov profile.
+In these cases, on the edit page, don't display the informational alert informing them where their changes will save.
+Instead, display a required radio button below the editable fields asking them if they also want to update this information in their VA.gov profile.

-#### Display success alerts when information has been saved
+#### Communicate when updates to prefilled information are successful
 - **Inform users where the changes were saved.** Display a success alert informing users "We've made these changes to this form and your VA.gov profile" or "We've made these changes to only this form.”
-Use a standard alert within the form steps.
-Use a slim alert if the user made changes from the final review page.
+Place this alert at the top of the page, below the stepper and the auto-save text.
+Use a standard alert if the user made the changes on a form step page.
+Use a slim alert if the user made the changes on the final review page.

 ### Components used in this pattern